Tech-invite3GPPspaceIETFspace

 The parent resource (collection of subscriptions) is identified by the request URI.

-The data structure in the payload body of the POST request shall contain a callback URI, and may contain additional criteria to filter the set of events that trigger a notification.
+The data structure in the content of the POST request shall contain a callback URI, and may contain additional criteria to filter the set of events that trigger a notification.
 The request may contain an expiry time, suggested by the NF Service Consumer as a hint, representing the time up to which the subscription is desired to be kept active and the time after which the subscribed event shall stop generating notifications.
+Absence of a suggested expiry time from the request indicates that the subscription is suggested to be unlimited in time until explicitly terminated by the service consumer.

 If the HTTP scheme used in the returned URI is "https", then the authority of the URI included in the Location header shall be an FQDN, and not an IP address.

-The response based on operator policies and taking into account the expiry time included in the request, may contain an expiry time (i.e. a future timestamp), as determined by the NF Service Producer, after which the subscription becomes invalid.
-If an expiry time was included in the request, then the expiry time returned in the response should be less than or equal to that value.
+The response based on operator policies and taking into account the expiry time included in the request or the absence of an expiry time from the request, may contain a confirmed expiry time (i.e. a future timestamp), as determined by the NF Service Producer, after which the subscription becomes invalid.
+Absence of a confirmed expiry time from the response indicates that the subscription is confirmed to be unlimited in time until explicitly terminated by the service consumer.
+The confirmed expiry time should be less than or equal to the suggested expiry time (if any).
+If the suggested expiry time is present in the request, the confirmed expiry time should not be absent from the response.
 Once the subscription expires, if the NF Service Consumer wants to keep receiving notifications, it shall create a new subscription in the NF Service Producer.
 The NF Service Producer shall not provide the same expiry time (i.e. a future timestamp) for many subscriptions in order to avoid all of them expiring and recreating the subscription at the same time.
-If the expiry time is not included in the response, the NF Service Consumer shall consider the subscription to be valid without an expiry time.

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the POST response body (see clause 4.9).